truenas/middleware/docs/userguide/index.rst

 .. note:: FreeNAS® automatically appends the root DN.
 This means that you should not include the scope and root DN when configuring the user, group, password, and machine suffixes.

-After configuring the LDAP service, start it in Services → Control Services → Directory Services.
+After configuring the LDAP service, start it in :menuselection:`Services --> Control Services --> Directory Services`.
 If the service will not start, refer to the
 `Common errors encountered when using OpenLDAP Software <http://www.openldap.org/doc/admin24/appendix-common-errors.html>`_ for common errors and how to fix them.
 When troubleshooting LDAP, open Shell and look for error messages in */var/log/auth.log.*